 \section{Acknowledgements}

-This work was supported by a Research Support Award from the University of Illinois Urbana-Champaign Campus Research Board.
-We thank Dr. Samuel Olatunji and Dr. Peter Du for their help on the user study, Ye-Ji Mun and Zhe Huang and Neeloy Chakraborty for their feedback on the paper draft, and all participants in the user study.
+The authors would like to thank Samuel Olatunji and Peter Du for their help on the user study, Ye-Ji Mun and Zhe Huang and Neeloy Chakraborty for their feedback on the paper draft, and all participants in the user study.